Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 1/5
+### Misinformed Clues: 4/5
-**Poor - Needs significant revision**
+**Very Good - Exceeds expectations**

-Both misinformed clues fail their criteria.
-The first clue explicitly describes 'plant' (an incorrect choice) with no connection to 'animal', making it more of a 'fake' clue without the required 'some relevant connection to the correct answer'.
-The second clue is completely irrelevant to 'animal' or any of the choices, failing to create productive ambiguity or confusion related to the correct answer.
+These clues create productive ambiguity.
+The library clue has a tangential connection (classification/study) but misdirects to 'mineral' or a general concept of information.
+The garden clue strongly misdirects to 'plant' while having a weak thematic link to living organisms.

 ✅ Strengths:
 - Attempt to create ambiguity